NicNol/Boeing-Speckle/README.md

 ## Run

-From the root of the project directory, first call `node run getSpecs`.
-This will scrape the Boeing D1-4426 for specifications and populate the database.

 Next, call `node run dev-start-back`.
 This will start the backend server in development mode ([Express](https://expressjs.com/) with [nodemon](https://www.npmjs.com/package/nodemon)).
+This will also scrape the Boeing D1-4426 for specifications and populate or update the database as necessary.

 Then, open a new terminal window and navigate to the root of the project directory.
 Call `node run dev-start-front`.
 This will start the frontend server in development mode ([webpack](https://webpack.js.org/), [Babel](https://babeljs.io/), and [React](https://reactjs.org/)).